leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 	If you have the patience to just enter the Box Score (just the team stats, the players' ones aren't required) in the tool after each game you play, it'll make sure that your Team Stats (and the other team's that you played against) will be correctly updated.

 	Just follow these steps:
+	REditor
 		1. From in-game, select Play Game, and let it save your career.
+		2. Alt-Tab out of the game and start REditor.
+		3. Open your save in REditor, export everything to TSV (File > Export to TSV).
+		4. Start NBA Stats Tracker.
+		5. Open your database, or create a new one if you haven't previously done so.
+		6. Click on Import from 2K12 Save, select the folder you saved the TSVs into in Step 3.
+		7. Save the database.
+		8. Alt-Tab into the game and play it or watch it, then after it's done let it save your career again.
+		9. Go back to the tool, open the database you saved before the game.
+		10. Click on Update with Box Score, enter the Box Score and click OK.
+		11. Click on Export to 2K12 Save, select the folder you saved the TSVs into in Step 3.
+		12. Go to REditor, open your career again, import everything from TSV (File > Import from TSV).
+		13. Save your career in REditor.
+		14. You're done!

+	Old Season 1 Workaround
+		1. From in-game, select Play Game, and let it save your career.
 		2. Alt-Tab out of the game and into the tool.
 		3. Open your database, or create a new one if you haven't previously done so.
 		4. Import the NBA 2K12 stats from your save right before the game.
 		5. Save the database.
-		6. Alt-Tab into the game and play it or watch it, then after it's done let it save your association again.
+		6. Alt-Tab into the game and play it or watch it, then after it's done let it save your career again.
 		7. Go back to the tool, open the database you saved before the game.
 		8. Click on Update with Box Score, enter the Box Score and click OK.
 		9. Click on Export to 2K12 Save, choose the Career file in the dialog.